rpicloud/kubernetes-on-arm/README.md

-## This is a fork of [Luxas' Kubernetes on ARM](https://github.com/luxas/kubernetes-on-arm) to avoid DNS override of our the network settings.
+## This is a fork of [Luxas' Kubernetes on ARM](https://github.com/luxas/kubernetes-on-arm) to avoid DNS override of our network settings.

 ## Welcome to the Kubernetes on ARM project!